dos-group/PServer/dev-cluster/ubuntu14.04/readme.md

 To change the setup (e.g. memory) of virtual mahcines, edit the "Vagrantfile".

-To initialize the cluster, run "./up.sh num_of_nodes" with num_of_nodes being an integer between 1 and 10 which represents the number of nodes you want in your cluster.
+To initialize the cluster, run ```./up.sh num_of_nodes``` with num_of_nodes being an integer between 1 and 10 which represents the number of nodes you want in your cluster.

 This will setup however many nodes you requested with Ubuntu 14.04 and install Ambari Server v2.2.1 on u1401.
 It will take approximately 15 minutes (For 3 nodes and assuming all steps are successful)